How does Vienna taste, smell, and sound?

 Have you heard?

 Music is symbolic for Vienna: the sense of hearing is what actually makes it possible to enjoy the musical sounds of the Viennese stages.
 Viennese sounds also always resonate with incidental things.
-While walking, you can listen to Viennese songs on Spotify or meet
+While walking you can listen to songs about Vienna on Spotify or hike through the city with an audio guide on our ivie app.

 Or walk your ears toward the city center: the noise of horse-drawn carriages and cars on the cobbles, the ringing of the Pummerin in St. Stephen's Cathedral or the conversation at the adjacent tables in the sidewalk café.
 Walk along Hoher Markt at the top of the hour and enjoy the sound of the Anker Clock: